-The LTOP is a voluntary program that provides evidenced-based treatment programming to inmates who are serving long-term sentences.
-Services are provided in individual and group settings to address the following major criminogenic areas:
+The Long-Term Offender Program (LTOP) is a voluntary program that provides evidenced-based programming to offenders who are subject to the Board of Parole Hearings (BPH) parole suitability process.
+The goal of the LTOP is to provide Cognitive Behavioral Treatment programming to address criminogenic needs and risk, thereby reducing the likelihood of reoffending.
+Services are provided in both individual and group settings to address the following major criminogenic areas:

-The length of the program varies, based on each individual's assessed needs.
+The length of the LTOP programs varies, based on each individual’s assessed needs, and treatment/service plans.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram